Healthy Food In Institutions

 Connect

-While the notion of buying and eating locally is not a new one, the logistics of making a shift can seem overwhelming for K-12 and early childcare education facilities with an established way of doing things.
+While the notion of buying and eating locally is not a new one, the logistics of making a shift can seem overwhelming for institutional meal programs with an established way of doing things.
 Often times they don’t know where to start or who to reach out to for guidance and support.
+LoProCO removes these barriers by facilitating connections between food service directors, community partners, local food producers, regulatory experts, and other resources to help make the process seamless for all collaborators.

 Train